antonlep/shortest-path/README.md

 139: end location y coordinate

-Picture with shortest route and visited nodes are saves as .png file to src/data/
+Picture with shortest route and visited nodes is saved as .png file to src/data/

 ### Run tests